sketch-hq/SketchAPI/docs-website/README.md

 Once the dev server is running, making changes to website content in the sibling [`docs`](../docs) folder should trigger a live reload.

 > Note: you may find issues with nokogiri when running `run`.
-If that's the case, try the following:
+If that’s the case, try the following:
 >
 > ```sh
 > bundle config build.nokogiri \